szalapski/Sz.Blazor.Reveal/README.md

 ## Sz.Blazor.Reveal

-Sz.Blazor.Reveal provides a Blazor component for ultra-simple Blazor transitions when elements or components are shown/hidden or added/removed.
+Sz.Blazor.Reveal provides a Blazor component for ultra-simple CSS transitions when elements or components are shown/hidden or added/removed.

 ### Components